Configure ZTNA with on-premises resources and a Windows virtual machine

 In this scenario:

 We assume that you have already set up a physical or virtual machine on your chosen platform with Windows installed.
-We also assume that this machine is running in a network that has direct access to the application.
+We also assume that this machine is running in a network that has direct access to the resource.

 Note: We recommend running Portnox Docker containers using Linux for performance reasons.
 Portnox Docker images are built for Linux so in Windows, they have to be run using virtualization.
 If you run Docker Windows in a virtual machine, you will need nested virtualization, which can affect performance.